-Our functional currency is the U.S. dollar, since substantially all customer contracts, capital expenditure contracts and operating expense obligations are denominated in U.S. dollars.
-Assets and liabilities recorded in currencies other than the U.S. dollar are translated at the exchange rate on the balance sheet date.
+Our functional currency is primarily the U.S. dollar, since substantially all customer contracts, capital expenditure contracts and operating expense obligations are denominated in U.S. dollars.
+Assets and liabilities for entities with functional currencies other than the U.S. dollar are translated at the exchange rate on the balance sheet date.
 Revenue and expenses are translated at average monthly rates of exchange prevailing during the period.
 We recognize differences on exchange arising on the settlement of the transactions denominated in currencies other than the U.S. dollar within "Other income (expense), net" in our consolidated statements of operations.